samsquire/microservice-description-compilation/README.md

 # microservice-description-compilation

 This repository is the idea that we can compile microservice artifacts from YAML files, from high level descriptions of what microservices do.
+I want to be able to take a monolithic repository written in a certain way and divide it up into microservices automatically.
+See [idea 82 from my list of ideas](https://github.com/samsquire/ideas#82-inline-http-microservice-compilation).
 From this high level view of a microservice we can generate:

  * **Microservice artifacts**
  * **Endpoints request handlers**